Second Half of 18th Century

 19½” h.
 14¾” w.
 9½”d.

 This exceptional incense burner is of the “fanghu” type of ceremonial vessels, the forerunners of which are the ritual bronzes of the Zhou dynasty (481 – 222 B.C.).
 It does not have an impressed reign mark as noted in the publication: “Chinese Cloisonné: The Pierre Uldry Collection”, large sumptuously decorated religious vessels were mostly commissioned to serve as ceremonial furnishing in temples or chapels, and not for celebrating a monarch’s reign.
 This is that type of religious vessel, and it is attributed to the 2nd half of the 18th century because of its style, motifs, enamel colors, use and technical workmanship.
-Ormulu (ground or fake gold), a French rococo style, was already the rave of Europe.
+Ormulu (ground gold, alloy resembling gold), a French rococo style, was already the rave of Europe.
 It came into being in China during the reign of Emperor Qianlong.
 This emperor loved art and innovation.
 He invited Europeans to come to his court to help advance in technology and designs in metalwork.
 The Chinese artisans were encouraged to try out innovations while keeping to the traditional.
 This ceremonial vessel is a result of the innovation.

 The vessel has a turquoise-blue color in matte finish.
 The color resembles the famous “Jing-tai Lan” blue of the Jing-tai era.
 The bell shape lid is topped by a tall quadrangle knop with a trapezoid top.
 This knop is decorated with dense floral scrolls, with a “shou” character in the middle and a gilded floral frieze at the hem line.
 A recessed round gilded base connects the knop to the bell-shape lid.